Joseph-Enkaoua/Mobile-Applications/README.md

 ---

 ### 2️⃣ Project Two - Diary App
 An app to write notes and find them on a calendar by the creation date.
-Using Firebase for AUthentication with Google / Github, and Realtime database.
+Using Firebase for Authentication with Google / Github, and Realtime database.

 #### 🎥 Demo
 ![Diary App Gif](https://github.com/Joseph-Enkaoua/Mobile-Applications/blob/main/2%20Diary%20App/Short%20Recording.gif)